hi,

 From India, Phagwara

-As we know that, every organisation is implemented with HR Policy, where a separate Recruitment & Selection policy is designed prior to hiring process.
-Please amend the policy with Legal Action where u should mention following points:
+As we know, every organization implements an HR policy that includes a separate Recruitment & Selection policy designed prior to the hiring process.
+Please amend the policy to include Legal Action, where you should mention the following points:

-1. Steps takes not joining after accepting Offer Letter.
+1. Steps to take if a candidate does not join after accepting the Offer Letter.

-2. Security deposit of certain amount ( Refundable)
+2. Security deposit of a certain amount (refundable).

-3. Clear everything on the interview spot itself.
+3. Clear all matters during the interview itself.

 From India, Bhubaneswar